vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 * {{!RFC8533}} "A YANG Data Model for BFD, LBM, and VCCV OAM Protocols": provides a YANG data model that can be used to retrieve information related to OAM protocols such as Bidirectional Forwarding Detection (BFD), Loopback Messaging (LBM), and Virtual Circuit Connectivity Verification (VCCV).
 * {{!RFC8913}} "A YANG Data Model for Two-Way Active Measurement Protocol (TWAMP)": specifies a YANG data model for client and server implementations of the Two-Way Active Measurement Protocol (TWAMP).

-These RFCs defined the parameters required for each of the different tests that are used in network elements today.
+These OAM related YANG data models defined the parameters required for each of the different tests that are used in network elements today.
 This work aims to reuse and build upon existing YANG models for OAM technologies, such as those defined in {{?RFC8531}}, {{?RFC8532}}, and {{?RFC8533}}.
 By leveraging these foundational models, this document specifies a YANG data model for scheduling and coordinating sequences of OAM tests, enabling more advanced and automated network diagnosis procedures.
 In addition to reusing the device-level OAM YANG models from {{?RFC8531}}, {{?RFC8532}}, and {{?RFC8533}}, this document builds upon the generic scheduling framework defined in {{!I-D.ietf-netmod-schedule-yang}}.
 The `ietf-schedule` module provides reusable groupings and mechanisms for specifying periods of time, recurrence rules, and scheduling status.
 These constructs are directly imported and used in the OAM unitary test and OAM test sequence models defined in this document, enabling precise scheduling, repetition, and conflict reporting for OAM tasks in a network-wide context.

-This document covers how to use OAM for network-wide use cases.
-Following, some illustrative examples are presented.

 The YANG data model resulting from this document will conform to the Network Management Datastore Architecture (NMDA) {{!RFC8342}}.